Senhas-t/CaringCyberDemos/EP 1/script.md

 Editor: 1to5PC
 ********
 Charactors:
-The normal kid: Sandaru
+The normal kid: Sandrew
 The cool guy & Hecker: Trivion bb
 The gamer: 1to5PC
 *********
 Subscribe to;
-Trivion bb & 1to5pc & Scitto
+Trivion bb & 1to5pc & Sandrew Parker